FedEx E-Commerce Learning Lab

 When will participants be notified if they are selected?

-All applicants will be notified by August 16 if they are selected for the program or not.
-The program begins the week of August 23 with a kickoff orientation.
+All applicants will be notified on July 20, 2022 if they were selected for the program or not.

-Participants who are selected for the hands-on learning program will receive a $2,000 small business grant upon completion of the program to put toward an e-commerce growth plan that they will develop during the program.
-Grants will be disbursed upon completion of the course.
+Participants who are selected for the beginners’ cohort program will receive a $5,000 small business grant upon completion of the program to put toward an e-commerce growth plan that they will develop during the program.
+Grants will be disbursed upon completion of the courses.

 Who is delivering the program content?

-The workshops for the 150 participants who are selected for the hands-on learning experience will be delivered by Terrand Smith of 37 Oaks, a Chicago-based social enterprise that helps small businesses owned by women and people of color prepare for distribution through diverse growth channels.
+The workshops for the beginners’ cohort experience will be delivered by Terrand Smith of 37 Oaks, a Chicago-based social enterprise that helps small businesses owned by women and people of color prepare for distribution through diverse growth channels.
 Bringing a decade of experience in corporate retail across several national brands, Terrand launched her Chicago-based consulting business in 2016 focused on educating and preparing entrepreneurs for growth through e-commerce, wholesale, storefront, and mobile retail channels.
 She works with municipalities, community-based organizations, accelerators, incubators and small business owners across the country.

-The virtual seminars and online micro-courses will be facilitated by AOF and incorporate expertise from FedEx and other industry experts.
+The virtual seminars and online micro-courses are facilitated by AOF and incorporate expertise from FedEx and other industry experts.

-When will the virtual seminars take place that are open to any small business owner?
+When will the virtual seminars that are open to any small business owner take place?

 How can I access the online learning modules?